ox-it/talks.ox/docs/source/user/talk-users/make-a-list.rst

+..
+Note:: |upcoming|

 Collect talks you are interested in
 ===================================

 You can log in and create personal lists of any of the talks on Oxford Talks.
 These lists can remain private to you or you can make them public for anyone to view and follow.

 You can also decide to follow a list of talks that another user has made public.